 These designations are frequently used on retirement accounts and life insurance policies, but they are available on most other financial accounts.

 Property can also be transferred automatically when you die if you own it jointly with someone else, with the right of survivorship.

 If two people own an asset with the right of survivorship, when the first person passes, the second party automatically owns it entirely.

-For example, if a husband and wife are joint owners with the right of survivorship of a car or house and the husband dies, the wife automatically becomes the owner of the entire car or house.
+For example, if a husband and wife are joint owners with the right of survivorship of a house and the husband dies, the wife automatically becomes the owner of the entire house.
 Again, this happens regardless of what the will or trust says and without the necessity of going through probate.
 While ownership is automatic, there are frequently steps that need to be taken to change the titles (either with the Department of Motor Vehicles or the land records).

-Intestacy is a default plan established by the Code of Virginia what will happen to your assets if they are not governed by any of the methods above.
+Intestacy is a default plan established by the Code of Virginia concerning what will happen to your assets if they are not governed by any of the methods above.

 Because many people don’t have a plan in place for their assets when they die, Virginia has to have a process in place to distribute their possessions.

-While the intestacy rules often serve a valuable function, it is not a good idea to rely on them and most people would rather be in charge of deciding where their money goes than leave it up to the government.
+While the intestacy rules often serve a valuable function, it is not a good idea to rely on them, and most people would rather be in charge of deciding where their money goes than leave it up to the government.
 This means taking advantage of one or more of the other options we just talked about.

 We Know, It’s a Lot to Process!

 Now you’ve got an aerial view of the ways your money and other assets can be distributed when you die.
 While it may all seem overwhelming, don’t stress!
 We’re here to help.
 Check out our website for more resources on estate planning or contact us for a free consultation.